Japanese JLPT Grammar Point

 子供が間違えたら、教えないではすまない。

-If the child makes a mistake, you must correct it no matter what.
+If a child makes a mistake, you must correct them—there’s no avoiding it.

 Processing keyword: Verb ないではすまない (Verb nai dewa sumanai)